-“The researchers reported electro-acupuncture restored partial function to paralyzed limbs in the injured rats.”
+“The researchers reported electroacupuncture restored partial function to paralyzed limbs in the injured rats.”

-Answering a question posed to Dr Weil, he stated that while acupuncture may not regenerate nerve cells, “The short answer to your question is yes, acupuncture can help relieve the pain of peripheral neuropathy.”
+Dr. Weil states that while acupuncture may not regenerate nerve cells, “The short answer to your question is yes, acupuncture can help relieve the pain of peripheral neuropathy.”

 He added, “A practitioner of Chinese medicine can provide you with herbs that may speed recovery, as well as acupuncture treatments.”

-Later on the authors go on to suggest acupuncture may aid in nerve regeneration, “Acupuncture treatment improved these symptoms, suggesting that it may accelerate the nerve regenerative process in DPN patients.”
+Later on, the authors go on to suggest acupuncture may aid in nerve regeneration, “Acupuncture treatment improved these symptoms, suggesting that it may accelerate the nerve regenerative process in DPN patients.”

-Treating a potentially deadly condition such as neuropathy on your own can lead to fatal consequences, so such home-brewed approaches need to thoroughly vetted by consulting experts in the neurological sciences before assuming they will cure your peripheral neuropathy problem.
+Treating a potentially deadly condition such as neuropathy on your own can lead to fatal consequences, so such home-brewed approaches need to be thoroughly vetted by consulting experts in the neurological sciences before assuming they will cure your peripheral neuropathy problem.